SparkShardMC/Minecraft-Chaos-Sim/README.md

 ---

 ## 📝 NOTE: There are a lot of particles and entities that will be spawning, to not risk overloading the device, sodium is required.
+And I was 40k feet in the air above las vegas while doing this lol🤣

 ## 🚀 Development Quick Start
 If you are building this in a **GitHub Codespace**: